ttrinh3/bme680-pms/README.md

+dont' foget the extra dirs in the cmakelist.txt

 Grab the official esp-idf.
 Copy and paste into your project directory (or any other that you wish) and also copy and paste a vscode folder from another project (probably an example project to be safe)